science-miner/ocr_scorer/readme.md

 # OCR Scorer

-This tool tries to evaluate the quality of the OCR for any texts, without prior knowledge of the used OCR.
+This tool aims at evaluate the quality of the OCR for any text sources, without prior knowledge of the usage of an OCR or not, and in case of OCR usage without prior knowledge about the OCR used.
+We focus on technical and scientific texts/documents.
+The typical scenario is text mining on thousand/millions of scholar PDF, where many documents might have been OCRized decades ago and present extremely low quality.
+Detecting low quality OCRized documents make possible to re-OCRize them with modern tools and to apply text mining tools without considerable accuracy drop.
+However the tool can be adapted and retrained easily to other types of documents.

 The approach is based on a RNN Language Model (LM) learned from a corpus of technical and scientific texts in digital native form (no OCR).
-This work is inspired by (Popat, 2009), but use stronger LM based on LSTM instead of an N-gram model.
-The LM is language-specific.
-The normalized probability of OCRized text against the LM provides a quality score for the OCR, more reliable than a dictionary-based approach.
+LM approach for OCR evaluation has been experimented in particular in (Popat, 2009), showing significantly more reliable accuracy than dictionary-based approach.
+While (Popat, 2009) was using N-gram character model, in this work, we use stronger character LM based on LSTM.
+Character LM supports open vocabulary which is adapted to OCR scoring.
+RNN offers manageable and close to SOTA implementation for Character LM.
+The normalized probability of OCRized text against the LM provides a quality score for the OCR.

 The OCR Scorer can be used as Python command line or as a web service.
 A docker image is available.

+LM are language-specific.
 Build-in languages are currently English, French and German.
-To add more languages...
+To add more languages, see [below](#adding-new-languages).

 ## Implementation